namoopsoo/namoopsoo.github.io/content/post/2025-11-08--innovation.md

 Bringing it back home, I like that the initial Forbes article suggests to "reward innovation more", and make sure lead by example.
 They write, to foster a culture of risk taking, leaders wax curious, asking more questions than they are answering.
 I have been to many a town hall where the only question you hear is "are there any questions for us".

-Going back to perspectives from Google, the other helpful bit I learned from here<sup>[5](#references)</sup>, is about the published Software Engineering at Google , published in 2020, long after 2013 when the combination of layoffs and OKRs taking hold formally slid 20%ism into the graveyard.
+Going back to perspectives from Google, the other helpful bit I learned from here<sup>[5](#references)</sup>, is about the published Software Engineering at Google, published in 2020, long after 2013 when the combination of layoffs and OKRs taking hold formally slid 20%ism into the graveyard.
 This book to me reads that even when reality has evolved a company ino a conservative animal, you still have room for trust,

 > *Traditional managers worry about how to get things done, whereas great managers worry about what things get done (and trust their team to figure out how to do it).<sup>[7](#references)</sup>*